Phase transition in the computational complexity of the shortest common superstring and genome assembly

-We want to characterise the hardness of the problem in terms of the success probability \ps\ for a run of a simple algorithm (\emph{i.e.}, one that ends in polynomial time).
-Here we consider two: a version of the greedy algorithm, which we name \emph{glotón}, and \emph{Velvet}~\cite{zerbino:08}, a commonly used program for genome assembly based on de Bruijn graphs (see Methods for a description of the \emph{glotón} algorithm and for a note on the meaning of \ps\ for \emph{Velvet}, as well as details on our simulation parameters).
+We want to characterise the hardness of the problem in terms of the success probability \ps for a run of a simple algorithm (\emph{i.e.}, one that ends in polynomial time).
+Here we consider two, namely \emph{Glotón}, and \emph{Velvet}.

 It is our goal to understand quantitatively the behaviour of \ps\ as a function of $L$, \lf\ and \NF.
 Ideally, one would be able to simplify the three-variable function $\ps=f(L,\NF,\lf)$ into a function of a single \emph{scaling} variable $x$.
-A first attempt, shown in Figure~\ref{fig:gloton-velvet}-top, plots \ps\ as a function of $W$ for $\lf=100$ and various values of \NF\ for the \emph{glotón}.
+A first attempt, shown in Figure~\ref{fig:gloton-velvet}-top, plots \ps\ as a function of $W$ for $\lf=100$ and various values of \NF\ for the \emph{Glotón} (see Appendix~\ref{sec:data} for more details on these simulations).
 We can see two regimes: for large $W$, this algorithm always succeeds, while for small $W$ it always fails.
 Recall that, in the large-$W$ regime, success effectively means reconstructing the original genome, while in the small-$W$ regime it means finding a good approximation to the SCS given by \lo.

 Comparing the different curves in Figure~\ref{fig:gloton-velvet}-top, we see that $W$ is not a good scaling variable, since a clear dependence on \NF\ remains.
 A more natural candidate is the maximum distance \dm\ between the starting points of reads consecutive in the original genome.
 Notice that the genome is fully covered by the \NF\ fragments if and only if $\dm \leq \lf$.
 For a given realisation of the problem, we define We can also define $\langle x\rangle$ as the ensemble average of $x$ for all possible genomes of length $L$ and all possible choppings with \NF\ and \lf.
-It can be shown that $\langle x\rangle \sim W /\log \NF$, for instance by discretisation of the continuum calculation in~\cite{schlemm:14}.
+It can be shown that for instance by discretization of the continuum calculation in~\cite{schlemm:14}.
 In each of the different curves of Figure~\ref{fig:gloton-velvet} \NF\ and \lf\ are fixed and $\langle x\rangle$ (or $W$) are varied by changing $L$.